What Rights Do Grandparents Have In Tennessee?

 Looking To Adopt Your Grandchild?

 The best way for grandparents to secure their rights when it relates to their grandchildren is through adoption.
-If you have already been looking after your grandchild or their parents are not around to make the critical life decisions on their behalf, we can help you take the necessary steps to adopt them.
+If you have already been looking after your grandchild or their parents are not around to make the critical life decisions on their behalf, I can help you take the necessary steps to adopt them.

 As a grandparent, you often don’t need to go through a home study or waiting period.
 If the adoption is agreed, it’s very simple and straightforward to complete with an attorney.
-Our goal is to complete the adoption process quickly and completely, so you are in the best position to begin your next chapter.
+My goal is to complete the adoption process quickly and completely, so you are in the best position to begin your next chapter.

-We Help You Understand And Protect Your Rights
+I Help You Understand And Protect Your Rights

 To discuss what rights you have as a grandparent and to explore what may be best for your grandchild, schedule a consultation with our compassionate family lawyers.
 Call 865-643-8626 to set up your appointment, or reach out to us online to get started.